arturscheiner/kuberverse/labs/kv-k8s-cluster-ha/README.md

 ### Latest Changes ###

-This lab was recently updated to run the latest version of Kubernetes 1.19.2.
-The cluster runs over Ubuntu 16.04.7 and the container runtime chosen was Docker 18.09.
+28/10/2021 - This lab was updated to run the latest version of Kubernetes 1.22.3.
+The cluster runs over Ubuntu 18.04.6 and the container runtime Docker 18.9.1.
 All links and references where updated to reflect the actual changes.

 ##### Use it if: #####